Needy businesses are just like needy people. Things just never seem to go right for them.

 See what I did there?

 All of this should be part of your overall marketing strategy.
 Do you have one?
 Not to worry if you don’t.
-Join me for my FREE online workshop ’60 Minute Marketing Strategy for Photographers’ and you’ll end the hour with a full blown strategy for the next 12 months.
+Sign up to my FREE video course ’60 Minute Marketing Strategy for Photographers’ and you’ll end up with a full blown strategy for the next 12 months.

 Sign up below.